IIS (.NET) Quickstart

 To add your IIS website zip and settings, you create a Harness Service.
 Services represent your IIS websites, applications, and virtual directories.
 You define the source of the IIS website artifact and your IIS specs, such as application pool identity.

-Next, we will add the IIS website zip file artifact to the Service.
+Next, we'll add the IIS website zip file artifact to the Service.

 Look at the Script in Deployment Specification.
 You can see the steps that Harness will perform on the target host during deployment.